trestlo/Leo-Liatrio/README.md

 ## dev branch

 Tools that need to be installed:
-Python
-    - pip ruamel.yaml
+- Python and pip ruamel.yaml
-AWS CLI
+- AWS CLI
-Terraform
+- Terraform
-Docker
+- Docker
-kubectl
+- kubectl

 AWS CLI must be logged in as a role that can run the deploy script.
 Permissions needed: